plasticityai/coldbrew/README.md

 };
 ```

-#### Change the Async Yield Rate
+#### Change the Asynchronous Yield Rate
-By default, the Python interpreter yields back to the JavaScript event loop every 100 Python bytecode instructions.
+By default, the Python interpreter yields back to the JavaScript event loop every 100 Python bytecode instructions when running asynchronously.
 You change the number of bytecode instructions from the default to something else with:
 ```javascript
 Coldbrew.setAsyncYieldRate(...)
 ```

-As the number is set higher,  Python code will run (since it yield back to the JavaScript event loop less frequently), but the browser will feel more locked up.
+As the number is set higher,  Python code will run faster (since it yields back to the JavaScript event loop less frequently), but the browser will feel more locked up.
 The lower the number, the opposite is true.

 You can retrieve the current yield rate like so:
 ```javascript
 Coldbrew.getAsyncYieldRate()
 ```